-The Nikon 50mm f1.8 S was one of Nikon’s first lenses for the Z mount system and it has been designed to cater to the hybrid shooter who wants a single prime lens that can do anything.
-Video, landscape, wedding, portrait, or even street photography.
-While the f1.8 aperture isn’t exciting for a lot of people, the versatility makes it a great place to start when building out a new kit.
+The Nikon 50mm f1.8 S was one of Nikon’s first lenses for the Z mount system.
+It has been designed to cater to the hybrid shooter who wants a single prime lens that can do anything: video, landscape, wedding, portrait, or even street photography.
+While the f1.8 aperture isn’t exciting for many people, its versatility makes it a great place to start when building out a new kit.

-The lens is weather-sealed, has a silent stepping motor focusing system with very little focus breathing.
-It’s very well corrected, incredibly sharp with a very manageable size and weight.
+The lens is weather-sealed and has a silent stepping motor focusing system, with very little focus on breathing.
+It’s very well-corrected, incredibly sharp, and very manageable in size and weight.

-This is the best 50mm f1.8 lens ever made because it excels in any situation but is also much less expensive than the competition.
+This is the best 50mm f1.8 lens ever made because it excels in any situation but is much less expensive than a lot of the competition.

 Lens Specs